-The range statement relates to the unit of competency as a whole.
+The range statement relates to the Unit of Competency as a whole.
 It allows for different work environments and situations that may affect performance.
 Bold italicised wording, if used in the performance criteria, is detailed below.
 Essential operating conditions that may be present with training and assessment (depending on the work situation, needs of the candidate, accessibility of the item, and local industry and regional contexts) may also be included.

-Appointments may include: Schedule considerations may include: regular consultations non-routine surgical procedures support and home or farm visits. clinic policy staff availability other resource requirements and case Enquiries may be received by: priorities.electronic/emailphone, fax, written and counter enquiries.
+Appointments may include: regular consultations

+- non-routine surgical procedures

+support and home or farm visits.

+Schedule considerations may clinic policy

+include: staff availability

+other resource requirements and case

+priorities.

+Enquiries may be received by: electronic/email

+• phone, fax, written and counter enquiries.

 Triage procedures requires: recognising and responding to emergencies and prioritising cases.

-OHS risks when working with animals may include: animal bites, kicks, scratches and crush injuries biological hazardous waste and sharps disposal handling of chemicals and medicines gas leakage inhalation of aerosol particles intraocular contamination manual handling, including carrying, lifting and shifting needle pricks and cuts from other sharps release of infective agents (animal and human) slippery or uneven work surfaces zoonoses.
-Personal protective equipment may include: forearm and foot protection gowns gloves masks.
-Animal first aid measures may include: establish airwayprovide oxygencontrol haemorrhage
+Workplace health and safety risks when working with animals may animal bites, kicks, scratches and crush injuries

+include: • biological hazardous waste and sharps disposal

+handling of chemicals and medicines

+gas leakage

+inhalation of aerosol particles

+intraocular contamination

+manual handling, including carrying, lifting and shifting

+needle pricks and cuts from other sharps

+• release of infective agents (animal and human)

+slippery or uneven work surfaces

+• zoonoses.

+Personal protective equipment forearm and foot protection

+may include: • gowns

+• • gloves

+• masks.

+Animal first aid measures may establish airway

+include: provide oxygen

+control haemorrhage

+I

-RANGE STATEMENT support injured or broken limbssupport the veterinarian in CPR procedures.
+support injured or broken limbs

 Grief support may be required: as a result of owner anxiety for an animal's condition or treatment or the loss or euthanasia of an animal.
 Grief support appropriate action and industry recognised techniques may include: verbal assurance and communication provision of grief hotline details and literature (e.g. brochures) providing advice on burial or cremation decisions follow-up contact and support.
 Home care advice may include: bandage care exercise considerations immediate housing requirements nutrition medication and physiotherapy requirements pain and wound management prevention of self-trauma.